ScienceFIT is REQUIRED for all incoming College of Science freshmen

 - If you will be parking on campus for the week of ScienceFIT, you will be required to have a parking pass.
 If you purchased a parking pass for the Fall semester, it will be valid during ScienceFIT in the West Stadium Parking Garage (4th level only).

-- The free parking pass can be used for the ScienceFIT Opening Ceremony (8/21 from 11:00-11:30 am in the Davidson Mathematics & Science Center) along with the NevadaFIT BBQ (8/25 from 11 am-1 pm on the Main Quad) and ScienceFIT Closing Ceremony (8/25 from 1:30-2:30 pm in the Davidson Mathematics & Science Center).
+- The free parking pass can be used for the NevadaFIT Kick Off event on 8/19, the NevadaFIT BBQ on 8/24 from 11 am-1 pm on the Main Quad, and ScienceFIT Closing Ceremony on 8/24 in the afternoon.

 ScienceFIT participants will: